akeneo/pim-docs/use_sso_authentication/index.rst

 How SSO works ?
 ---------------

-| SSO means `Single Sign-On`, several SSO protocols exist.
+| SSO means `Single Sign-On`, that can be defined as a user experience, for which several SSO protocols exist.
 | We implemented the ``SAMLv2`` protocol as it is a popular standard in the industry.
 |